Cognitive Alpha Mining via LLM-Driven Code-Based Evolution

 The remainder of this paper is organized as follows.
 Section~\ref{Sec: Related} reviews related work on LLM-driven alpha mining and deeper LLM thinking.
-Section~\ref{Sec: Approach} presents the proposed CogAlpha framework in detail, highlighting its seven-level agent hierarchy and thinking evolution components.
-Section~\ref{Sec: Experiments} states the experimental setting and reports experimental results on A-share stocks in the Chinese market, demonstrating the superiority of our approach.
-Finally, Section~\ref{Sec: Conclusion} concludes the paper and outlines promising directions for future research.
+Section~\ref{Sec: Approach} presents the proposed CogAlpha framework in detail, highlighting its seven-level agent hierarchy, multi-agent quality checker, and thinking evolution components.
+Section~\ref{Sec: Experiments} states the experimental setting and reports experimental results on five different stock datasets, with a primary focus on the CSI300, demonstrating the superiority of our approach.
+Section~\ref{Sec: Conclusion} concludes the paper and outlines promising directions for future research.

-The main contributions of this work are summarized as follows: \begin{itemize} \item We introduce the concept of \textit{Cognitive Alpha Mining}, which opens a new direction for automated, robust, and explainable alpha discovery, and we formalize it through the proposed \textsc{CogAlpha} framework. \item We propose a novel method, \textsc{CogAlpha}, which leverages an evolutionary search process that induces deeper thinking in LLMs, together with a seven-level agent hierarchy and a multi-agent quality checker. \item Extensive experiments demonstrate the effectiveness of \textsc{CogAlpha}.
-The alphas extracted by our method exhibit stronger predictive performance, greater stability, and improved interpretability compared with existing approaches. \end{itemize}
+The main contributions of this work are summarized as follows: \begin{itemize} \item We introduce the concept of \textit{Cognitive Alpha Mining}, which opens a new direction for automated, robust, and explainable alpha discovery, and we formalize it through the proposed \textsc{CogAlpha} framework. \item We propose a novel method, \textsc{CogAlpha}, which leverages an evolutionary search process that induces deeper thinking in LLMs, together with \textit{a Seven-Level Agent Hierarchy} and \textit{a Multi-Agent Quality Checker}. \item Extensive experiments on five datasets from 3 stock markets demonstrate the effectiveness of \textsc{CogAlpha} framework.
+The alphas extracted by our method exhibit stronger predictive performance, greater stability, and improved interpretability compared with baselines. \end{itemize}